Bhimbandh Wildlife Sanctuary: Administration

 Administered under Munger district, this village lies within the Gangta police station, has an area of 4137 acres.
 The villagers in Bhimbandh are mainly engaged in the field of agriculture.
 The Government of Bihar recently allotted Rs 9 crore for the promotion of tourism in the area.

 Bihar chief minister Nitish Kumar visited in 2017 and instructed the officials to channel the hot spring to use in irrigation.

 Transport

 Visitors can access this place by road from Munger town or from Bhagalpur Junction Railway Station.
-Bariarpur station on Jamalpur Bhagalpur section is the nearest rail station as also the nearest road link on NH 80.
+Bariarpur railway station on Jamalpur Bhagalpur section is the nearest railway station as also the nearest road link on NH 80.
+From Bariarpur there is a direct road to Haveli Kharagpur.
+There are private taxi services from Haveli Kharagpur to Bhimbandh.
+One can also take taxi from Jamui railway station.

 Road Route: Bariarpur - galimpur - Kharagpur - Gangta - Bhimbandh - Jamui.